thosgood/this-weeks-finds/markdown/101-151/week133.md

 SU(2) x SU(3) act trivially.
 And if you think about the relation between charge and hypercharge, you'll see this pattern has a lot to do with the fact that quark charges in multiples of 1/3, while leptons have integral charge.
-There's more to it than that, though\....
+There's more to it than that, though....

 Anyway, the "true" gauge group of the Standard Model - i.e., the smallest possible one - is not U(1) x SU(2) x SU(3), but the quotient of